trulysimple/.github/CONTRIBUTING.md

 - add changeset

-Use it to explain the changes you are making, and this will appear in the changelog along with an acknowledgement.
+Use it to explain the changes you are making, and this will appear in the changelog along with an acknowledgement. :sparkles: